Radiation-induced lumbar plexopathy: Diagnosis

 The more common source of lumbar plexopathy is a direct or secondary tumor involvement of the plexus with MRI being the typical confirmation tool.
 Tumors typically present with enhancement of nerve roots and T2-weighted hyperintensity.
 The differential consideration of RILP requires taking a medical history and neurologic examination.

 RILP's neurological symptoms can mimic other nerve disorders.
 People may present with pure lower motor neuron syndrome, a symptom of amyotrophic lateral sclerosis (ALS).
 RILP may also be misdiagnosed as leptomeningeal metastasis often showing nodular MRI enhancement of the cauda equina nerve roots or having increased CSF protein content.

 Other differential diagnoses to consider are Chronic Inflammatory Demyelinating Polyradiculoneuropathy, neoplastic lumbosacral plexopathy, paraneoplastic neuronopathy, diabetic lumbosacral plexopathy, degenerative disk disease (osteoporosis of the spine), Osteoarthritis of the spine, Lumbar Spinal Stenosis, post-infectious plexopathy, carcinomatous meningitis (CM), mononeuritis multiplex, and chemotherapy-induced plexopathy.

 The testing to resolve a RILP diagnosis involves blood serum analysis, X-rays, EMG, MRI and cerebrospinal fluid analysis.

 Prevention

 Since RILP's neurological changes are typically irreversible and a curative strategy has yet to be defined, prevention is the best approach.
 Treating the primary cancer remains an obvious requirement, but lower levels of lumbar plexus radiation dosing will minimize or eliminate RILP.

-One method to reduce the lumbosacral plexus' dosing is to include it with other at-risk organs that get spared from radiation.
+One method to reduce the lumbosacral plexus' dosing is to include it with other at-risk organs that get spared from radiation, albeit the lumbosacral plexus it is not generally recognized as an organ at risk (OAR).

 Key to prevention is resolving the lack of clinical evidence between radiation treatments and the onset of neurological problems.
 That relationship is hidden by RILP's low toxicity rate, the lack of a large monitored population size and the lack of data pooling across multiple institutions.